 If I were to run for public office in any capacity and had to stand-up to the things I once said and believed, I’d surely go down in a heap of flames.
 I wouldn’t be able to stand up under the scrutiny.

-As a young adult, I had very conservative views, although I never knew or understood them to be labeled as such.
-For example, I thought healthcare was a privilege and should be treated as a business and not a social service.
-I actually wrote an essay on that thesis in my undergraduate program in which I sought (and achieved) a degree in hospital administration.
+As a young adult, I had very conservative views (my mother called me a closeted Republican).
+For example, my position with regard to healthcare had been that healthcare was a privilege and should be treated as a business and not a social service.
+I actually wrote a research paper on that thesis in my undergraduate program in which I sought (and achieved) a degree in hospital administration.

-Additionally, I was so pro-black and militant in my racial views that I made Malcolm X look like Clark Kent at a revival meeting.
+Additionally, I was so pro-black and militant in my racial views that I made Malcolm X look like Clark Kent at a revival meeting in comparison.
 I celebrated OJ Simpson’s victory as if it were my own.
 Not because I believed he was truly innocent, but because I wanted a victory for blacks (in light of all of the injustices we suffered, including the Rodney King beating).